jeremybernstein/ReaScripts/MIDI/MIDIUtils/Readme.txt

   if not take then return end

     -- acquire events from take (can pass true/false as 2nd arg to enable/disable ENFORCE_ARGS)
-  mu.MIDI_InitializeTake(take)
+    -- you will want to do this once per defer cycle in persistent scripts to ensure that the -- internal state matches the current take state mu.MIDI_InitializeTake(take)

     -- inform the library that we'll be writing to this take